-ALL project applicants are strongly advised to read the full text of the Notice of Funding Opportunity (NOFO) for the 2023 CoC Program before applying.
-If an applicant does not have access to the NOFO they may request a copy from the CoC lead.
+ALL project applicants are strongly advised to read the full text of the Federal NOFO for the 2024 & 2025 CoC Program before applying.
+A link to the Federal NOFO can be found at the end of this document and will also be posted on the CoC website under the Continuum of Care Notices and Applications tab.

-Bonus (New) and Reallocation Projects: HUD has announced there are funds available for Bonus Projects in the 2022 Continuum of Care Competition.
-CoCs may propose up to 7% of their final pro rata need (FPRN) for bonus projects and CoCs may propose more than one project.
-Bonus funds available for the 2023 CoC Competition are \$425,944.
-In addition to the bonus funds, additional funding may be made available through the reallocation process as determined by the CoC Board.
-Reallocation occurs when a renewal project is eliminated and the funds for that project are used to create a new project without adding to the CoC's overall Annual Renewal Demand.
-(ARD) Reallocated project are typically low-performing but other factors may contribute to reallocation.
+Bonus (New) and Reallocation Projects: HUD has announced there are is \$815,618 infunds available for Bonus Projects in the 2024 Continuum of Care Competition.
+In addition to the bonus funds, additional funding may be made available through the reallocation process.Reallocation occurs when a renewal project is eliminated and the funds for that project are used to create a new project without adding to the CoC's overall Annual Renewal Demand.
+(ARD) Reallocated project are typically low-performing but other factors may contribute to reallocation, including voluntary reallocation by a subrecipient organization.
+All reallocations must be approved by the Allocations Committee of the Oklahoma City CoC as well as the CoC Board.
 Funds reallocated from YHDP projects may only be used to create another YHDP project.